solataylor/sentiment_analyzer/README.md

 7.  copy data file to db folder ( cp production.sqlite3 db/. )

 Starting the app
+1.  get the latest app -- enter "docker-compose pull"
-1.  enter "docker-compose up"
+2.  start the app -- enter "docker-compose up"
-2.  navigate to "http://localhost:3000" in your browser
+3.  navigate to "http://localhost:3000" in your browser

 To add urls from project
 1. Click on "Bulk Upload" and choose "test-urls.xlsx" from this repo